electrocoderaman/My-portfolio/README.md

 JavaScript: To handle all the interactive parts, like the animations and the menu.

-How the Files are Laid Out
-If you want to check out the code, here’s where everything is:

-PORTFOLIO/
-├── index.html
-├── style.css
-├── script.js
-└── media/
-    ├── dp3.jpg
-    ├── logo.png
-    └── logoimg.svg
 How to See It Live
 It's super simple.
 Just download the files and open the index.html file in your browser.
 That's it, you're good to go.